Artefacts overview

 Remote Access / Lateral movements

-Authorization (auth) logs
+Authorization (auth)

 Remote Access / authentication information

-Authentication information and sudo commands.
+commands.
 More precisely, usage of authorization systems: successful or unsuccessful logins, sudo commands, etc.

-Usually generated by the AUTH and AUTHPRIV facilities of the syslog daemon.
-AUTH regroups the authentication events / messages while AUTHPRIV regroups the elevation of privileges events / messages (such as commands executed through sudo).
+regroups the elevation of privileges events / messages (such as commands executed through sudo

 Notably includes:

-- Successful or unsuccessful logins to the sshd deamon.
+deamon.
 The authentication types (password, pubkey, etc.) or reason of failure (unknown user, invalid password) is specified.

-- Commands executed with elevated privileges using sudo.
+- Commands executed with elevated privileges using sudo

-Location of the auth logs depend of the syslog daemon configuration (refer to the "Syslog daemon configuration" artefact below for more information).
+daemon configuration (refer to the "Syslog daemon configuration" artefact below for more information).

 [Debian / Ubuntu based systems]